corda/corda-docs-portal/content/en/platform/corda/5.1/key-concepts/fundamentals/CorDapps/_index.md

 # CorDapps

 A CorDapp is a Java (or any JVM targeting language) application built using the Corda build toolchain and APIs to solve a problem best solved using a decentralized approach.
 CorDapps are assembled as one or more JAR files bundled into the CorDapp packaging format.
-That file is then uploaded to Corda where it is executed, Corda acting as the application host for the CorDapp.
-Corda itself is running on a JVM usually hosted within a container framework.
+The JAR files are uploaded to Corda where they are executed, with Corda acting as the application host for the CorDapp.
+Corda itself runs on a JVM usually hosted within a container framework.
+The following diagram illustrates this architecture:

 {{<
   figure
 	 src="cordapp.png"
-   width="50%"
+   width="25%"
 	 figcaption="CorDapp Architecture"
 >}}

-CorDapps are composed of two layers:
+As shown in the following diagram, CorDapps are composed of two layers:
 * Orchestration layer
-* Consensus layer
+* {{< tooltip >}}Consensus{{< /tooltip >}} layer

 {{<
   figure